pierrehub2b/actiontestscript/README.md

 ## Customize ATS on host machine

 Each machine running ATS scripts has it's own performance or available resources to execute automated tests.
-You can change configuration on the installed ATS distribution like wait action by browsers or tested application install path.
+You can change configuration on the installed ATS distribution like wait action by browsers or tested application installation path.

 Here is an example of global ATS configuration file (*.atsProperties* file in ATS root install folder)